KristjanESPERANTO/MMM-Canteen/README.md

 ## Special Thanks

 - [Michael Teeuw](https://github.com/MichMich) for creating the inspiring project [MagicMirror²](https://github.com/MichMich/MagicMirror).
+- [k-0](https://github.com/k-0/) for initiating this module.
+Since he does not react to Pull Requests, I continue to maintain the module as a fork here.
 - The great community of MagicMirror² that keeps this impressive project alive and permanently improves it.
 - All contributors for finding and fixing errors in this module.

 ## Contributing

-If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/k-0/MMM-Canteen/issues) in this repository.
+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/KristjanESPERANTO/MMM-Canteen/issues) in this repository.

 Pull requests are of course also very welcome 🙂